 8. Lefkara village

 Visiting a traditional Cypriot village is a must and Lefkara is one of the best.
-Located in the countryside, Lefkara is filled with narrow cobblestone streets that maze throughout the village.
+Located in the countryside, only forty minutes from Larnaca.
+Lefkara has narrow cobblestone streets that maze throughout the village.
 While the village is small, Lefkara has a lot of charm.

 Pafos (or Paphos) is a large coastal city with a wonderful palm tree-lined promenade.
 Loaded with cafés and seafood restaurants, several famous sites with ancient ruins, and popular beaches are among the reasons to visit Pafos.
 The Pafos Archealogical Park (€4.50) is just beside the castle and old city.
 The Tombs of the Kings (€2.50) is just a few kilometers outside of town.
 Among the many beaches in the area, Pafos Beach and Coral Bay were our favorites.